riddhi-ai/riddhi-ai/README.md

 # Hi, I'm Riddhi Naskari 👋

-I'm a web developer and MCA student who enjoys building responsive, user-friendly web applications and turning ideas into real projects.
+I'm an aspiring web developer and MCA student who enjoys building responsive, user-friendly web applications and turning ideas into real projects.

 I have a strong interest in front-end development and enjoy working with modern technologies like React and JavaScript.
 I'm constantly learning, experimenting, and improving my skills through projects and new challenges.